Daybreakers: Plot

-In 2009, a plague caused by an infected bat transforms most of the world's population into immortal vampires.
-The human population plummets, leaving vampires with a severe shortage of blood; vampires deprived of blood degenerate into psychotic, bat-like "subsiders".
-Most humans are captured and harvested in laboratory farms while scientists research a synthetic Substitute.
-As sunlight is deadly to vampires, underground passages and UV-filtered cars are built for safe travel, while the few free humans travel by day, hiding in open spaces.
+In 2009, an outbreak of a mysterious viral plague caused by an infected vampire bat has transformed most of the world's human population into immortal vampires by 2019.
+As the global population of uninfected mortal humans continues to plummet, vampires are faced with a severe blood shortage, with those deprived of blood degenerating into bestial monsters called "Subsiders".
+As sunlight is deadly to vampires, they are active during the night, while underground passages and UV-filtered cars are built for daytime travel.

-In 2019, Edward Dalton is the head hematologist for Bromley Marks, a pharmaceutical company that is the largest supplier of human blood in the US.
-Edward and colleague Christopher Caruso are developing a blood substitute.
+Humans are captured and kept alive for their blood while scientists search (so far unsuccessfully) for a synthetic substitute.
+As the head hematologist for Bromley Marks, the largest corporate supplier of human blood, Edward Dalton runs a medical team with his colleague Christopher Caruso.
+They are trying to develop a blood substitute, which they test on soldiers in the vampiric national army.
+Powerful CEO Charles Bromley watches these tests eagerly, wanting to build a fortune by selling the synthetic substitute to most, while secretly planning to keep pure human blood for himself and other wealthy vampires.

-Driving home from a failed experiment, Dalton accidentally runs another vehicle off the road.
+While driving home, Dalton accidentally runs another vehicle off the road.
 Discovering the occupants are humans, Dalton hides them from the police.
-Before they part ways, their leader, Audrey, learns Edward's name and occupation from his ID badge.

-At home, Edward is surprised by his estranged brother Frankie.
-Frankie's gift of a bottle of pure human blood reignites a long-standing argument – Edward refuses to drink human blood and uses animal blood instead, while Frankie enjoys his vampire status.
-A subsider, a gardener from Edward’s neighborhood, invades the house, forcing the brothers to kill it.
+Before they leave, their leader, Audrey, sees his Bromley Marks identification, thereby learning Edward's name and occupation.
+At home, Edward is surprised by his estranged brother Frankie with a gift of a bottle of pure human blood.
+The gift reignites a long-standing argument – Edward refuses to drink human blood, while Frankie, a soldier, enjoys it.
+A Subsider invades the house, forcing the brothers to kill it together.

-The next morning, Audrey visits Edward's home, giving him instructions for a meeting.
-There, Edward is introduced to Lionel "Elvis" Cormac, a human who was once a vampire.
-Before he can explain his reversion, a military team arrives with Frankie, who followed Edward and intends to capture Cormac and Audrey.
-Audrey knocks Frankie unconscious and the three escape.
+The next morning, Audrey visits Edward and sets up a meeting with Lionel 'Elvis' Cormac, a human who was cured of vampirism.
+Before Cormac can explain his reversion, a military team arrives with Frankie, who follows Edward and intends to capture Cormac and Audrey.
+Audrey knocks Frankie unconscious, and the three escape.
 Cormac reveals that he was cured of vampirism when a car crash ejected him from his sun-proof vehicle.
-Elvis burst into flames in the sunlight but landed in a river, having been exposed to the sun for a precise length of time to turn him human again.
-Edward agrees to help Cormac find a way to recreate the cure and prevent human genocide.
+Elvis burst into flames but fell into a river before the sunlight killed him.
+He theorizes that the brief exposure to sunlight turned him human.
+Edward agrees to help Cormac recreate the cure and prevent humans from being wiped out.